ekrocks/python_scraps/README.md

-# python_scraps
-Just some foolish stuff on python

-Its just stash of my weird python work
+#Its just stash of my weird python work
+Ill probably post more stuff on since I realised how this thing works lol